 Eric graduated summa cum laude from the University of South Dakota in 2006.
 Eric went on to receive his Juris Doctorate in 2009 from the University of South Dakota School of Law.
-In law school, he was a Moot Court Board Member and received the top grade in eleven classes, including Insurance, Civil Procedure, Evidence, Appellate Advocacy, Commercial Law, and Contracts, among others.
+In law school, he was a Moot Court Board Member and received the top grade in Insurance, Civil Procedure, Evidence, Appellate Advocacy, Commercial Law, Contracts, and several other classes.
 Eric graduated law school with Sterling Honors and was selected as the Lexis Award recipient by the law school faculty.

 After law school, Eric clerked for the Honorable Karen Schreier, the Chief Judge of the Federal District Court of South Dakota, from 2009 to 2011.
 As a law clerk, Eric researched legal issues and drafted numerous memoranda for the Judge’s consideration.
 As a result of his time as a law clerk, Eric obtained an enhanced understanding of bad faith insurance law, Title VII employment discrimination law, federal civil procedure, and the federal rules of evidence.
 After completing his clerkship, Eric worked at the Minnehaha County Public Defender's Office where he appeared in court daily.
 As a criminal defense lawyer, Eric represented hundreds of individuals and successfully defended his clients in numerous trials and contested hearings.

-Eric joined the firm in 2013 and has developed a practice that centers on high stakes legal matters, including insurance-based litigation involving bad faith claims, Title VII employment discrimination claims, product and construction defect claims, and government liability claims.
+Eric joined the firm in 2013 and became a partner in 2018.
+He has also served as the South Dakota Evidence Committee Chairperson.
+His practice centers on high stakes legal matters, including insurance-based litigation involving bad faith claims, high value personal injury claims, product and construction defect claims, government liability claims, complex business litigation, and trade secret claims.
 Eric provides advice to his clients based on an acute understanding of complicated legal matters and long-term strategic considerations.
-Public examples of his successful representation can be found at Barth v.
+Public examples of his representation can be found at McKenzie v.
+Farmers Insurance Exchange, 260 F.3d 1150 (D.S.D.
+2017), Haney v.
+American Family Mutual Insurance Company, 223 F. Supp.3d 921 (D.S.D.
+2017), Axness v.
+Aqreva, LLC, 118 F.Supp.3d 1144 (D.S.D.
+2015), Barth v.
 Rounds, No. 4:14-MC-00118-KES (D.S.D.
 Feb.
 19, 2015), and Keating v.
 University of South Dakota, 569 Fed.Appx.
 469 (8th Cir.
 2014).
 Eric is admitted to practice law in South Dakota, Iowa and the Eighth Circuit Court of Appeals.
-Eric serves on the South Dakota State Bar Evidence Committee and was instrumental in updating the South Dakota Rules of Evidence.

 Molly is a native of Sioux Falls, South Dakota.
 In 2010, she received a Bachelor of Arts degree from Belmont University in Nashville, Tennessee.
 During her undergraduate career, Molly worked with companies in the music industry where she learned the practical aspects of running a business.